GregHaris/greg-chatbot/README.md

    pnpm install
    ```

-4. Set up your environment variables by creating a .env and .env.local file in the project root directory.
-Then go to [auth0.com](https://autho.com) to create an account and generate your Auth0 credentials.
+4. Set up your environment variables by creating .env and .env.local files in the project root directory.
+Then, go to [auth0.com](https://autho.com) to create an account and generate your Auth0 credentials.

-5. Install and set up your Postgresql data base.
+5. Install and set up your Postgresql database.

-6. Follow this [Vercel guide](https://vercel.com/guides/nextjs-prisma-postgres) to set up the Prisma ORM and connect it with your Postgres data base
+6. Follow this [Vercel guide](https://vercel.com/guides/nextjs-prisma-postgres) to set up the Prisma ORM and connect it with your Postgres database

 ## Usage